Hanging Out in Paris

 In the same general vicinity, at 1 Place du Chatelet, is Le Zimmer.
 This is an old stand-by among a certain kind of upscale crowd and some tourists.
 Mostly quiet and tranquil, it's got a great view of the Place, which hosts a very beautiful fountain.
 There are often odd little goings-on on this Place, and if you're sitting at the Zimmer you have a good view of all of them.
 Go inside and look at the astonishingly beautiful zinc ceiling.
 They also have excellent lunches here.
 While I was sitting on the terrasse a rollerblader once fell into my lap here.

-Montmartre caféOn the other hand, if you want to sit someplace and look at Notre Dame and actually be waited on, the place to go is Café Panis at 21 Quai Montebello.
-There will be a lot of activity here, but the food is good and the service is good and mostly very friendly; prices aren't at all bad for the neighborhood.
+On the other hand, if you want to sit someplace and look at Notre Dame and actually be waited on by friendly and attentive waiteers, the place to go is Café Panis at 21 Quai Montebello.
+There will be a lot of activity here, but the food is good, the view is nice, and prices aren't at all bad for the neighborhood.
 They used to have the best "sandwich mixte" in the city; they no longer serve those, but you should go here anyway.
 Actually, ask for the sandwich mixte: maybe they'll start serving it again.
 There are sometimes pigeons that wander in here.
 Café Panis is right across the river from the cathedral, on the 5th-arrondissement side of things, right by the famous Shakespeare and Company bookstore (at 37 rue Bûcherie).
 There's an odd new phenomenon at Shakespeare and Company where people now wait in a long line just to get in—that in itself tells us that what this bookstore used to be is long gone, so don't bother to wait.
 The place isn't what it used to be.

 While you're in the fifth, walk down to the eastern end of the boulevard St-Germain.
 You'll notice it gets quieter the farther you go from St Michel, and you'll find some interesting little restaurants and cafés, especially in you explore the side streets.
 Tom's favorite used to be Le Métro Café, at 18 Place Maubert (really it's on the boulevard St-Germain, just by one of the entrances to metro Maubet-Mutualité).
-The pandemic seems to have treated it badly, though, and my favorite waiter is gone (he would just bring me my regular drink when I saw him) and the new waiters and management seem to be having a hard time getting people served.
-Tom does recommend the food here, though.
-Just across the street is the excellent Village Ronsard, where the service is only slightly better, but the pours are much healthier; the food is just as good.
+The pandemic seems to have treated it badly, though, and my favorite waiter is gone (he would just bring me my regular drink when I saw him) and for a while the new waiters and management seemed to be having a hard time getting people served.
+Tom has noticed things improving of late, and he goes back much more often now.
+He does recommend the simple food here, and get a cognac for him when you go.
+Just across the street is the excellent Village Ronsard, where the service is only slightly better, but the pours are much healthier; the food is just as good, and they're open until 2:00 in the morning (but I think the kitchen closes around 10:30 or 11:00).

 Bars